Spin-qubit Noise Spectroscopy of Magnetic Berezinskii-Kosterlitz-Thouless Physics

 Here, $c = c_0/\sqrt{\epsilon_\infty}$, where $\epsilon_{\infty}$ is the renormalized bulk dielectric constant.
 The scaling exponent is given by the dimensionless temperature $\eta=k_BT/2\pi J$. $\mathcal{C}_{\perp}(t,r)$ peaks at $r = c \, t$ and shows algebraic decay on both sides, characteristic of the quasi-long-ranged order of the low temperature BKT phase [See Fig.~\ref{fig:Correlation_functions}(b, c)].
 Numerical integration is performed to obtain the Fourier transform $\mathcal{C}_\perp (\omega, k)$ and the noise spectral density $\mathcal{S}_{\perp}(\omega)$, which is shown in Fig.~\ref{fig:Main_resutls_figure}(b).
 The low-frequency scaling behavior can be seen by an approximation taking $r \sim d$ in Eq.~(\ref{eq:In-plane-correlations}), resulting in

 This integral over time yields a power law $\omega^{\eta-1}$.
 As shown in Fig.~\ref{fig:Main_resutls_figure}(b), $\mathcal{S}_{\perp}(\omega) d^2$ curves at various values of $d$ collapse well for $\omega \ll c/d$, and show a clean power law across orders of magnitude in frequency, with the temperature dependent exponent $\eta - 1 \in [-1,-3/4]$.
 This spectral dependence serves as a distinct signature for the algebraic spin correlations in the quasi-long-range-ordered BKT phase, in contrast to the magnetic noise spectra below the spin wave gap previously studied in long-range-ordered magnetic systems, where magnon diffusion typically leads to a $\omega^{-2}$ dependence~\cite{zhang-2022-prb,fang-2022-prb}, or a peak may arise at a collective magnon hydrodynamic mode from magnon interactions~\cite{Rodriguez-2022,xue24}.
+Such an exponent can also distinguish the BKT phase from the behavior of critical noisy dynamics near continuous phase transitions~\cite{Machado-2023-prl}.
 In the clean thermodynamic limit, the zero frequency noise diverges, which is regulated by the finite system size $L$, with the scaling $\mathcal{S}_{\perp}(\omega \rightarrow 0) \sim L^{1-\eta}$~\cite{suppl}.

 {\it Vortex conductivity in the disordered phase.}|We next turn to the disordered phase above $T_c$, where the free vortex-current plays an essential role.
 The retarded Green's function of the vector potential now has both transverse and longitudinal components: